slayzz/scala_simple_interpreter/README.md

 Simple Scala Interpreter and Lexer

-It is a calculator, who can add and subtracting simple positive int's
+It is a calculator, who can add and substract simple positive int's